radon-h2020/radon-ide/radon-menu_v0.0.3/README.md

 ## Features

-- RADON command to trigger CI of a CSAR
+- RADON commands to configure and trigger CI/CD pipelines on a Jenkins platform
-- RADON command to show CI status
+- RADON command to open the RADON Help Page
-- RADON command to open the RADON documentation page
+- RADON command to open the RADON Monitoring Page
-- RADON command to open the RADON Monitoring page
+- RADON command to open the RADON Show Deployment Page

 ## Requirements